- Published

 Technical SEO analysis focuses on whether search engines can reliably discover, render, and understand site content.
 This includes evaluating crawlability and indexation, internal linking structure, canonical and duplication signals, rendering and JavaScript execution, and sitemap and URL consistency.

-Tools typically used for this type of analysis include Google Search Console for indexation signals, Screaming Frog for crawling and structural diagnostics, and server log analysis to understand real crawler behaviour.
+Tools typically used for this type of analysis include Google Search Console for indexation signals, Bing Webmaster Tools as a second source, Screaming Frog SEO Spider for crawling and structural diagnostics, and server log analysis to understand real crawler behaviour.

 These findings often lead directly to structural changes or development-level fixes covered in the Technical SEO guides, as well as practical implementation work in Development.